 WordPress is usually used by online businesses for either blog purposes – where the Blog is the Homepage and all the blog posts are listed there or as a full website with different pages like Home, About, Services, Portfolio and they have a Blog or not.

-Today, we’ll talk about how to write a blog post in WordPress, so how to actually upload your content, so you can publish your first blog post on your either your Blog site or Blog & Website site.
+Today, we’ll talk about how to write a blog post in WordPress – how to actually upload your content, so you can publish your first blog post on your either your Blog site or Blog & Website based site.

 If you’ve been blogging for a while, you might think that writing a blog post in WordPress is super easy and self-explanatory, but I remember struggling with this one myself when I first started out MintSwift.
 Not to mention, I get a lot of questions from my clients, asking me about how to add a new post in WordPress and other instructions, so let’s dive in into the third post in WordPress 101 series.

 Under Add New Post, you can see the blog post title.
 This is where you’ll type in your blog post title (like I did for this post How to Write a Blog Post in WordPress).

 The title should be descriptive and it should include keywords (the phrases someone would type in to search engine like Google to find your post (SEO), for example, in my post’s case they would type in “how to write blog post in WordPress” and this post will pop up)